FortinetCloudCSE/azure-202-advanced/content/6_Chapter-Six/6_3-deploy-vm.md

 ## Deploy a Linux VM

-Now that you have the Spoke3-vHub2_VNET deployed, you are going to deploy a Linux VM in Spoke3-vHub2_VNET.
+Now that the "Spoke3-vHub2_VNET" VNET is deployed, deploy a Linux VM in Spoke3-vHub2_VNET.
 This VM will be used to test hub to hub connectivity between spokes peered to different hubs.

 ### Steps to create a Linux VM